jnear/cs202-assignments/README.md

 1. Open a terminal with Conda support.
 On Windows, launch "Anaconda Prompt"; on Linux or MacOS, launch a regular terminal.
-2. To create the environment, type: `conda -n cs202 python=3.10`
+2. To create the environment, type: `conda create -n cs202 python=3.10`
 3. To activate the environment, type `conda activate cs202`.
 The prompt's prefix should change from `(base)` to `(cs202)`.